Whenever you want to access a website on the internet, the Domain Name System (DNS) makes sure you don’t end up with the wrong thing.

 What are DNS Records?

-These records consist of DNS syntax, which is a string of characters used to command the DNS servers on what to do.
-All domains have essential DNS records hosted on DNS name servers that enable users to access their sites.
+The DNS records effectively command DNS servers on what to do.
+All domains have essential DNS records hosted on DNS nameservers that enable users to access their sites.

 What are Nameservers?

-A name server is another name for a DNS server or Domain name server.
-It houses an enormous archive, albeit decentralized, 0f domain names and matching IP addresses.
+A nameserver is another name for a DNS server.
+It houses an enormous archive, albeit decentralized, of domain names and matching IP addresses.

 The nameserver is the backbone of the modern-day internet and is responsible for telling your computer what to do when you’re sending an email or looking up stuff on the web.